Beehive: Langstroth hives

 Langstroth hives are named for Rev. Lorenzo Langstroth, who patented his design in the United States on October 5, 1852.
 It was based on the ideas of Johann Dzierzon and other leaders in apiculture.
 It combines a top-worked hive with hanging frames and the use of bee spaces between frames and other parts.
 Variants of his design have become the standard style of hive for many of the world's beekeepers, both professional and amateur.
-Langstroth hive bodies are rectangular in shape and can be stacked to expand the usable space for the bees.
+Langstroth hive bodies are rectangular and can be stacked to expand the usable space for the bees.
 They can be made from a variety of materials, but commonly of timber.
 The modern Langstroth hive consists of: